Welcome to Mabisir!

 p.s.: a special thank to Anja Pietsch (anjapietsch.wordpress.com) for the two beautiful photos we have used for the front page.
 The header image is a Syrian refugee in Wadi Khaled (Northern Lebanon, 2012) and the background photo was shot in Hama in 2010.

 Estella Carpi: I received my PhD in Social Anthropology from the University of Sydney (Australia).
 I’m presently based in London, working as a postdoctoral research associate at University College London, focusing on South-South Humanitarian Responses to Displacement from Syria, with a special focus on Lebanon, Jordan, and Turkey.
 In 2016/2017 I was Humanitarian Affairs Adviser at Save the Children UK, looking at humanitarian livelihood programming and refugee self-reliance in northern Lebanon and southern Turkey.
-While living in Beirut, offering research consultancies on different matters concerning the Syrian refugees and host communities in the region.
+I have held lectureship positions in Conflict Analysis and Humanitarian Studies at the University of Pisa (Italy), University of Turin (Italy), and the Catholic University of the Sacred Heart in Milan (Italy).
+While living in Beirut, I provided research consultancies on different matters concerning refugees and local residents in the region.
 I worked with the American University of Beirut and UN-Habitat, the New York University of Abu Dhabi (NYUAD), and Lebanon Support.
 I also worked in the United Arab Emirates as a research fellow for Trends Research & Advisory, working on social issues in the MENA region.
 At the time of my doctorate, I was also a PhD Fellow at the American University of Beirut.
 I conducted research on the social response to humanitarian aid provision in Beirut’s southern suburbs after the July 2006 war, and in Akkar’s village (Northern Lebanon) after the Syrian refugee influx.
 I received my BA and my MPhil degrees from the University of Milan (2002-2008) where I studied Arabic for 5 years, in addition to the University of Damascus (2005) and at the Mezzeh Institute in Damascus (2007).
 Other relevant experiences of mine in the Arab world are the following: I volunteered in Alexandria (Egypt) with Gudran Association (2004).
 I participated in the programme “Peace Perspective in the Middle East” in Bethlehem (2006) organized by the International Palestinian Youth League.
 Random people I met in the streets of Syria, Jordan, Lebanon and Egypt have been my best Arabic teachers!
 I worked at the United Nations Development Programme – Regional Office based in Cairo (2008) for the Trade and Human Development Monitor Project; also as a Junior Consultant for the International Development Research Center (IDRC) based in Cairo (2009-2010) for a project aimed to strengthen social protection systems in Egypt, Lebanon, Yemen, Morocco and Algeria.
 My guitar, writing, learning languages and traveling are my lifeblood!!